Netflix's Europe expansion seen eating into profits

 "The launch into the six new European markets appears costlier than anticipated," Janney Capital Markets analysts wrote in a research report.

-Netflix, which now has over 50 million subscribers, already has presence in European countries such as the UK, Denmark, Norway, Sweden and Finland.
+Netflix, which now has over 50 million subscribers, is already present in European countries such as the UK, Denmark, Norway, Sweden and Finland.

 The company added 1.12 million customers in international markets in the second quarter, more than the 570,000 customers it added in the United States.

-Netflix's international business is likely to post losses or stay in "early-stage margin mode" for the next several years, RBC Capital Markets analysts wrote in a note.
+Netflix's international business was likely to post losses or stay in "early-stage margin mode" for the next several years, RBC Capital Markets analysts wrote in a research note.

-RBC forecast that longer term, margins in the business would be similar to that in its U.S. business, which the brokerage said were 27.9 percent in the latest quarter.
+RBC forecast that longer term, the business' margins would be similar to that in its U.S. business, which the brokerage said was 27.9 percent in the latest quarter.

 RBC kept its "outperform" rating on the stock and raised its price target to $530 from $500.